 “Yes.
 I won’t see him until he’s done school today.”

-Claire noticed how happy he looked when he spoke about his twenty-one-year-old son.
+He looked happy when he spoke about his twenty-one-year-old son.
 A son he had with one of her two best friends.
-It wasn’t until two years ago when he finally confessed that he was Darren’s father...although they all suspected because Darren had Mitch's eyes.
+It wasn’t until two years ago when he finally confessed that he was Darren’s father…although they all suspected because Darren had Mitch’s eyes.
 They were hazel, with a slight downturn on the outer corners of the eyelids.
 She wondered how many more little Mitches were out there.

 “He’s doing good in university,” Claire said with a little pride of her own.
 “He’s a smart kid.”

 Mitch beamed and then sobered.
 “You know?
 Yeah, you know, I didn’t want kids.”
 He sat back in his seat.
 “But I’m sure glad Darren’s mind, now that I know for sure he is mine.”

 Yes, she knew he didn’t want kids, he’d drill it into her every time she brought up the subject.
 There had been a time when she so desperately wanted a baby of her own.
 They had only been married a few short months but dated on and off for most of their lives.
 “You never told me how you figured it out.”
 Claire watched his eyes cloud over, something he did when he didn’t want to reveal anything, that and a firm clamp of the jaw.
 Then the cloud lifted.

 “Nora and Joe kept at me, said how much Darren looked like me.”
 He studied his empty cup.
 “They’ve been at me for years.
 Anyway, I just found out that Kathy had an affair with just one other man.
 And that man, as we know, was Bob.”
 He looked back up at her.
 “I think I’ve always known Darren was mine, but Kathy kept denying it.
 After a while I tried to, too.”